Ben's Low-Carb "Rye" Bread

-Note: When looking for ingredients, try to get them in their most natural form (organic, without unnecessary additives).
+Note: I use a large loaf pan, so make sure it fits into your pan or use half of the recipe.
+When looking for ingredients, try to get them in their most natural form (organic, without unnecessary additives).

 - Move the oven rack to the centre position of the oven, and preheat to 350 F / 175 C. Add the dry ingredients to a large bowl and thoroughly whisk to combine (ground flaxseed, coconut flour, caraway, baking soda, Erythritol, salt and xanthan gum or ground chia seeds).
 It is especially important to evenly distribute the xanthan gum (or ground chia seeds).

 - Separate the egg yolks from the egg whites and keep the egg whites aside.
 Add softened ghee or butter and toasted sesame oil into the eggs yolks.

 Note: Although the original recipe doesn't ask for separating the eggs, I found that doing so makes the bread a bit more "fluffy".

 - "Cream" the egg yolks and the ghee (butter or olive oil) until smooth.
 In a separate bowl, whisk the egg whites until they create soft peaks and "fix" them with the cream of tartar.

 - Add the dry mixture to the bowl with the egg yolk mixture and process well.
 It's a thick batter, and will come together slowly.
 Take the time to make sure everything is thoroughly mixed.

 - Add the vinegar and mix in well.

 - Add warm water and process until combined.